screwdriver-cd/screwdriver/design/build-clusters.md

 	1. Query `buildClusters` table for active records with cluster name from build info
 	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access.
-	3. one (or) more record exist, then assign job to the queue identified by generating a random number within given boundaries, which is the returned list size of records
+	3. one (or) more record exist, then assign job to the queue based on the weighted percentage of cluster
 	4. no records, then query `clusters` table for active records with defaultCluster=true
 	5. repeat step #3
 	6. Update build info with cluster and queue details